RA; Arthritis - rheumatoid

-Antimalarial medicines: This group of medicines includes hydroxychloroquine (Plaquenil).
+- Antimalarial medicines -- This group of medicines includes hydroxychloroquine (Plaquenil).
 They are most often used along with methotrexate.
 It may be weeks or months before you see any benefit from these drugs.

-Corticosteroids: These medicines work very well to reduce joint swelling and inflammation, but they can have long-term side effects.
+Corticosteroids -- These medicines work very well to reduce joint swelling and inflammation, but they can have long-term side effects and do not prevent joint damage if used alone.
 Therefore, they should be taken only for a short time and in low doses when possible.

-Biologic agents: These drugs are designed to affect parts of the immune system that play a role in the disease process of rheumatoid arthritis.
+Biologic DMARD agents -- These medicines are designed to affect parts of the immune system that play a role in the disease process of RA.

-They may be given when other medicines for rheumatoid arthritis have not worked.
-Sometimes biologic drugs are started sooner, along with other rheumatoid arthritis drugs.
+- They may be given when other medicines, usually methotrexate, have not worked.
+Biologic drugs are often added to methotrexate.
 However, because they are very expensive, insurance approval is generally required.

-Most of them are given either under the skin or into a vein There are different types of biologic agents.
+- Most of them are given either under the skin or into a vein.
+There are now many different types of biologic agents.

-Biologic agents can be very helpful in treating rheumatoid arthritis.
-However, people taking these drugs must be watched very closely because of serious risk factors:
+Biologic and synthetic agents can be very helpful in treating RA.
+However, people taking these medicines must be watched closely because of uncommon, but serious adverse reactions:

 Surgery may be needed to correct severely damaged joints.
 Surgery may include: